Skip to Main Content

 (r) “Modification” means a decision by a physician reviewer that part of the requested treatment or service is not medically necessary.

-(1) Unless accepted by a claims administrator under section 9792.9.1(c)(2), a request for authorization must be set forth on a “Request for Authorization (DWC Form RFA),” completed by a treating physician, as contained in California Code of Regulations, title 8, section 9785.5.
-Prior to March 1, 2014, any version of the DWC Form RFA adopted by the Administrative Director under section 9785.5 may be used by the treating physician to request medical treatment.
+(1) Unless accepted by a claims administrator under section 9792.9.1(b), a request for authorization must be set forth on a “Request for Authorization (DWC Form RFA)” as contained in California Code of Regulations (CCR), title 8, section 9785.5, completed by a treating physician and as further outlined in this subdivision and in section 9785(h).

-(u) “Retrospective review” means utilization review conducted after medical services have been provided and for which approval has not already been given.
+(v) “Retrospective review” means utilization review conducted after medical services have been provided and for which approval has not already been given.

-(x) “Utilization review plan” means the written plan filed with the Administrative Director pursuant to Labor Code section 4610, setting forth the policies and procedures, and a description of the utilization review process.
+(z) “Utilization review plan” means the written plan filed with the Administrative Director pursuant to Labor Code section 4610, setting forth the policies and procedures, and a description of the utilization review process.

 Note: Authority cited: Sections 133, 4603.5 and 5307.3, Labor Code.
 Reference: Sections 3209.3, 4062, 4600, 4600.4, 4604.5, 4610 and 4610.5, Labor Code.